I fell in love with Hobart when I was 19.

 Click here and find out why other travellers love the Royal Tasmania Botanical Gardens.

-It was here that I stopped in summer, with cold, blustering winds cutting through me, that I realised how hard life must have been for the early European settlers.
+I stopped here in summer, and had cold, blustering winds cutting through me.
+I realised how hard life must have been for the early European settlers who came here.
 There’s a cemetery close by as well that you can visit – it’s tucked out of the way, off the road, but you can read about the harsh conditions and how people lost their lives.

 From the end of the road, you are closer to Antarctica than you are to Cairns.
-A crazy thought.
+A crazy thought, right?!